hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

    * View classes and view methods are public interface: Pyramid calls our views to get responses to requests
      * Exception views are also public interface: Pyramid calls these too
-   * Custom view predicates (which get used in Pyramid `@view_config`'s) are public interface: Pyramid calls out view predicates to determine whether to call the view or not
+   * Custom view predicates (which get used in Pyramid `@view_config`'s) are public interface: Pyramid calls our view predicates to determine whether to call the view or not
    * Helper functions that the views call are not public interface: these are only called by other code within the same package.
 They're not directly called by Pyramid

    So in the case of an `<APP>.views` package the leading underscores differentiate the views and other things that're registered with Pyramid, from internal helpers.
 The differentiation helps you to see what views, predicates, etc the app has without being distracted by all their collaborators.

 3. Some packages will be a bit of both (1) and (2)

-## Exceptio
+## Exception Views Module Naming

-* Pyramid [exception views](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/views.html#custom-exception-views) present a view-specific code layout issue: you'll probably want to put them in an `exceptions.py` file, but `exceptions.py` is the name that we use in all of our packages for the module that contains that package's exception classes.
+Pyramid [exception views](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/views.html#custom-exception-views) present a view-specific code layout issue: you'll probably want to put them in an `exceptions.py` file, but `exceptions.py` is the name that we use in all of our packages for the module that contains that package's exception classes.
 Decision: just put both custom exception classes (if the `views` package has any) and Pyramid exception views both together in `views/exceptions.py` (no leading underscore)

 ## In-module collaborators